memgraph/docs/docs/reference-guide/backup.md

     ```
     The `-a` flag is used to attach to the container's output so you can see the logs.

-    Once memgraph is started, change the snapshot directory ownership to the `memgraph` user, buy running the following command:
+    Once memgraph is started, change the snapshot directory ownership to the `memgraph` user by running the following command:
     ```
     docker exec -it -u 0 memgraphDB bash -c "chown memgraph:memgraph /var/lib/memgraph/snasphots"
     ```
-    Otherwise, Memgraph will not be able to write the future snapshot files, and will fail.
+    Otherwise, Memgraph will not be able to write the future snapshot files and will fail.

 </TabItem>